M3ssman/spaceinvaders-104/README.md

 ### JOGL on Windows and Ubuntu
 It's not a big deal to update [Kevin Glass]' original Sources to comply with the new [JOGL] API.
 But, again, here applies the same difference between with OS and JDK-Versions.
-When it works without Problems with Windows 7, I wasn't able to quit the Game as expected under Ubuntu.
+It works without Problems with Windows 7, but I wasn't able to quit the Game as expected under Ubuntu.

+#### JOGL and Ubuntu 14.04
 There seems to be a serious Issue with Java AWT and X11, yielding the following Message:

 ```bash